 Isolate vs. Full-Spectrum vs. Broad-Spectrum CBD:

 The entire plant is used in the extraction of full-spectrum CBD.
 This way, growers can tap into all the phytonutrients that the plant has to offer.
 This includes all the good stuff, like cannabinoids, flavonoids, and terpenes.
-All of these compounds add to the efficiency of CBD, and this is scientifically known as the entourage effect.
-On the other hand, CBD isolate is made using pure and isolated CBD extracts.
+All of these compounds add to the efficacy of CBD, and this is scientifically known as the entourage effect.
+On the other hand, CBD isolate is made using pure and isolated CBD.
 It is produced in the form of white crystals, and these can be used in a wide range of products.
-Unfortunately, CBD isolates do not have the entourage effect, but they are odorless, flavorless and THC-free!
+Unfortunately, CBD isolates do not have the entourage effect, but they are odorless, flavorless and completely THC-free!

 Does the CBD oil come with a Certificate of Analysis (COA)?

 Companies that manufacture CBD oil can get their products tested for CBD content, and also for possible contaminants.
 The findings from independent laboratories are presented on a certificate, which is then attached to the respective batch of product.
 The COA is proof that the CBD oil you are paying for contains a specific dosage, and also that it is safe and pure.
 It is a red flag when a manufacturer doesn’t attach these reports from third-party, independent laboratories, and especially if they cannot produce them even after sending a request.

 Be Careful about Ridiculous Claims Regarding CBD Oil: